KoalaGeo/docsify_test/docs/README.md

 QGIS is a volunteer driven project.
 They welcome contributions in the form of code contributions, bug fixes, bug reports, contributed documentation, advocacy and supporting other users on their mailing lists and gis.stackexchange.com.
 If you are interested in actively supporting the project, you can find more information under the development menu and on the QGIS Wiki.If you find QGIS valuable in your workplace, please donate to the QGIS project –the details are on the website.

 QGIS provides a continuously growing number of capabilities provided by core functions and plugins.
-You can visualize, manage, edit, analyse data, and compose printablemaps.
+You can visualize, manage, edit, analyse data, and compose printable maps.

 This document will mainly address workflows for geoscientists but there are many other tools available in QGIS and worthy of some exploration of their functions.
 Currently QGIS does not have a detailed downhole or cross section display option, but there are groups across the world keen to crowd source the development of the drill hole plug-in.
 The Geoscience plugin does display drill holes in plan and in cross section but is limited in its features.
 QGIS does not also handle all the various geophysical processing options, and again there is interest from various groups to develop plug-ins for geophysical processing.